brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 Modern accelerators live and die by their memory systems.
 The same kernel can look _compute-bound_ on one device and _memory-bound_ on another simply because L1/L2/DRAM behavior shifts the roofline under your feet.
 We will build a mental model of the GPU memory stack, and what to do when profiles show that our math engines are waiting.

+#### CUDA programming

+To control the destiny of our compute at the single GPU level, our single most powerful tool is CUDA, a parallel computing platform and programming model that enables to to control the dynamics of the GPU at a relatively fine-grained level; allowing code tobe executed in _parallel_ of the many SMs in a single GPU.

+> A CUDA kernel, at its core, is a function that launched on the GPU and runs across SMs in the processor, assigning workloads to the threads and warps.

+When we launch the CUDA kernel, we will need to pass in several dimension parameters based on the CUDA hierarchy.

 ### Case study: 2-simplicial attention meets the roofline (TLX on H100)

 As a concrete example of inner-loop optimization paying real dividends, the PyTorch team recentlyd etailed a fused TLX (Triton Low-level Extensions) kernel for **2-Simplicial Attention** - an attention variant that models trilinear interactions among token triples.